All Episodes

 And the added benefit is you don't have to provide it for yourself.

-This guy, he's another guy that you deserve affordable housing.
+This guy, he's another guy.

-America deserve affordable housing.
+You deserve affordable housing.

-And creates the scandal and the problem that we are in the midst of.
+So he devises a system where you can get a house without paying for it and creates the scandal and the problem that we are in the midst of.

 And I don't know how many times I've read this.

-How many times have I read Barney Frank and Chris Dodd created the problem with Bill Clinton, and still it isn't mainstream.
+How many times have I read Barney Frank and Chris Dodd created the problem with Bill Clinton and still it isn't mainstream?

 And it's been out there all over the place for years and years and years.